 Direct referrals for public patients can be made by contacting Sir Charles Gairdner Hospital Department of Cardiothoracic Surgery.
 (Ph: 08 6457 2383 Fax: 08 6457 2344)

-Appointments for both Subiaco and Bunbury can be organised by contacting the rooms.
+Appointments for privately insured patients attending either Subiaco or Bunbury can be organised by contacting the rooms.

 A current referral from your Specialist or GP is necessary to provide information about the reasons for referral and to ensure that you receive a Medicare rebate for your consultation.